jacciz/automation_portfolio/README.md

 # automation_portfolio
-These are code from 3 of my projects.
-Portfolio of my code:
+This is a porforlio of my code from 3 projects.

 ## Automation of SAS to FST format
 + Translates our crash data into .fst file by running a cmd script.